-The diabetes link to oral health problems is a double-jeopardy.
+The diabetes link to oral health problems is double jeopardy.
 First, people with diabetes are more susceptible to serious gum disease.
 Second, serious gum disease may have the potential to affect blood glucose control which worsens diabetes.
 Consequently, people with diabetes are at an increased risk for serious gum diseases such as gingivitis and periodontitis.
 Because they are less able to fight bacteria that attack the gums.

 Other oral problems associated with diabetes include thrush, an infection caused by a fungus that grows in the mouth.
 Likewise, dry mouth can cause soreness, ulcers, infections, and cavities.